 In order to make an informed decision and provide a level playing field for all candidates, you need a system set in place to help you hire and recruit the candidate that is best for your organization.
 We all know that hiring the wrong candidate can be costly in the short and long run.
 The time that it takes to train someone new, and the decrease in productivity, while they are getting up to speed, can set your organization back.

 The best way to avoid making a bad hire is by using a combination of assessment tools to help you identify the candidate that is the best fit for the position.
 It is more important than ever to have a system in place to evaluate candidates after an interview.

-In this article we cover why the post-interview evaluation is so important and how any company can conduct a proper post-interview evaluation to uncover the perfect candidate.
+In this article, we cover why the post-interview evaluation is so important and how any company can conduct a proper post-interview evaluation to help identify the perfect candidate.

 Why Are Post Interview Evaluations Important?

-Evaluating candidates after an interview can offer value that an interview cannot.
+Evaluating candidates after an interview is essential to the fairness and success of the hiring process and can offer value that an interview cannot.
 With a post-interview evaluation process, those in charge of making the hiring decision have a set of criteria that they can use to make their final decision.
-This will speed up the process of onboarding a qualified candidate, reducing the time and monetary cost of hiring.
+This will speed up the process of onboarding a qualified candidate, reducing the time and cost of hiring.